AimSploit/discord-chat-logger/README.md

   - os

 ## Features
-  - logging messages to a txt file and printing them to console
+  - logging messages to a txt file and printing them to console (txt will be located in data folder)
   - yes, it only does that

 ### Working Versions